Triple Corners Center Rock Climbing

 This is the section that comes farthest down the hill.
 When you walk up the trail from the Black Jack Boulders you are looking up at it.
 There are a couple routes from the ground but most start from the ledge up high or at the base of the ramp.
 You can get to the upper ledge by scrambling up the ramp to a belay anchor.
 There is now a fun route on the mid way ledge on the left called Trundle Love (5.9) there are a few ways to get there (see route description and photos).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Triple Corners Center:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Triple Corners Center:

 Featured Route For Triple Corners Center

 Skunks in the Gym 5.10c 6b 20 VII 20 E2 5b NH